JanneMattila/powerplatform-demo/README.md

 - Uses the branch/tag selected in GitHub Actions UI

 **Manual Usage:**
-1. Go to Actions → "Deploy Solutions (Orchestrator)"
+1. Go to Actions → "Deploy Solutions"
 2. Click "Run workflow"
 3. Select the solution to deploy (e.g., "Library -> 1.
 LibraryTables")
 4. Select the target environment (QA or Production)